Expectations for Council and Committee Members

 Fitness to Practise Committee

-The Fitness to Practise Committee is an adjudicative body that holds hearings to determine whether an optometrist is suffering from a mental or physical condition/disorder that may interfere with their ability to practise optometry, and decides what action is necessary to protect the public.
+The Fitness to Practise Committee holds hearings to decide if an optometrist is suffering from a mental or physical condition that could interfere with their ability to practise.
+It decides on what action is needed to protect the public.

 Members